rails/rails/guides/source/security.md

 #### HTML/JavaScript Injection

-The most common XSS language is of course the most popular client-side scripting language JavaScript, often in combination with HTML. _(highlight)Escaping user input is essential_.
+The most common XSS language is of course the most popular client-side scripting language JavaScript, often in combination with HTML. _Escaping user input is essential_.

 Here is the most straightforward test to check for XSS: